If you are coming from out-of-state, please make arrangements to obtain a 3-day non-resident license (Code 79) before you arrive. It costs $8.00.

 - Rods: 7-8-9-10 wt. fly fishing rods will all work

 - Reels: Saltwater reels with a drag

 - Leaders: IGFA class 4-8 and 20 lb hand-tied leaders

-- Flies: Crab and shrimp patterns-I like gold and purple, white & purple, black & purple, chartreuse & purple, purple & red, blue & purple and purple
+- Flies: Crab and shrimp patterns.
+Gold and purple, white and purple, black and purple, chartreuse and purple, purple and red, blue and purple and purple

 - Silk weight underwear